-As of December 31, 2022, we had cash and cash equivalents of \$71.0 million.
+As of December 31, 2023, we had unrestricted cash and cash equivalents of \$25.1 million.
 Our exposure to interest rate sensitivity is impacted by changes in the underlying U.S. bank interest rates.
 Our surplus cash has been invested in money market fund accounts as well as interest-bearing savings accounts from time to time.
 We have not entered into investments for trading or speculative purposes.
 Due to the conservative nature of our investment portfolio, which is predicated on capital preservation of investments with short-term maturities, we do not believe an immediate one percentage point change in interest rates would have a material effect on the fair market value of our portfolio, and therefore, we do not expect our operating results or cash flows to be significantly affected by changes in market interest rates.

-We have been affected by market risk exposure primarily through the effect of changes in interest rates on amounts payable under the Loan Agreement.
-As of December 31, 2022, borrowings under the Loan Agreement totaled \$15.0 million with an average interest rate of 8.71%.
-On January 25, 2023, we voluntarily prepaid all outstanding principal, accrued and unpaid interest, fees, costs and expenses under the Loan Agreement.
-As of December 31, 2021, we had no debt outstanding that is subject to interest rate variability.
-See "Note 7.
-Loan Payable" in the Notes to Consolidated Financial Statements included in Item 8 of this Annual Report on Form 10-K for additional information regarding our borrowings.
+We have been affected by market risk exposure primarily through the effect of changes in interest rates on amounts payable under our Loan Agreement.
+As of December 31, 2022, borrowings under our Loan Agreement totaled \$15.0 million with an average interest rate of 8.71%.
+On January 25, 2023, we voluntarily prepaid all outstanding principal, accrued and unpaid interest, fees, costs and expenses under our Loan Agreement.
+As of December 31, 2023, we had no debt outstanding subject to interest rate variability.
+See Note 6 in the Notes to Consolidated Financial Statements included in Item 8 of this Annual Report on Form 10-K for additional information regarding our borrowings.